Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you decide to skip Luce Memorial Chapel, you can take bus #74 from Rainbow Village (Lingdong S. Rd.) bus stop to Chao Ma Bus station then walk the remaining 20 minutes, or walk eight minutes from Chao Ma to Henan Taiwan Blvd.
 Intersection and take bus 33, 63, or 358 to Feng Chia University (Fuxing Rd.) stop.

-For night market lovers, also check out my guide to the best night markets in Taipei!
+For night market lovers, also check out my guide to the other night markets in Taichung!

 Taichung 2 Days Itinerary